DorkHelmet/rankingsystems/README.md

 * In best-of-three, these gains and losses are doubled, and only the match result counts.
 So if you win a match 2-1 in Gold, you move up 2 steps.
 * Once you get enough steps, you’ll move into the next leve of that tier, or if you’re at level 1, into the next tier.
 Once you ascend into a new tier, you’re safe for the rest of the season.
 No matter how many times you lose, you can’t fall from a tier (e.g., from Gold 4 to Silver 1).
-Although losses can push you down a level within a tier (e.g., from Gold 3 to Gold 4), there is some protection when you move into a level (but has not been official published)
+Although losses can push you down a level within a tier (e.g., from Gold 3 to Gold 4), there is some protection when you move into a new level (but has not been official published)

 [Channel fireball more information about the ranking system](https://strategy.channelfireball.com/all-strategy/mtg/channelmagic-articles/how-many-games-do-you-need-to-play-to-hit-mythic-in-mtg-arena/#:~:text=There%20are%20six%20ranks%3A%20Bronze,tier%20consists%20of%206%20steps.)